DeanWard/janus-mcp/README.md

 ## How It Works

-Janus MCP creates sessions from OpenAPI specification files (JSON or YAML) and provides your AI with tools to explore them systematically.
+Janus MCP creates sessions from OpenAPI specification files (JSON or YAML) or URLs and provides your AI with tools to explore them systematically.
 Each session maintains the API context, allowing for efficient querying without repeatedly parsing large specification files.

 Your AI assistant can initialize a session with any OpenAPI specification and then: